Symmetry-protected gates of Majorana qubits in a high-$T_c$ superconductor platform: Abstract

 \section{Abstract}

-We propose a platform for braiding Majorana non-Abelian anyons based on a heterostructure between a $d$-wave high-$T_c$ superconductor and a quantum spin-Hall insulator.
+{\bf We propose a platform for braiding Majorana non-Abelian anyons based on a heterostructure between a $d$-wave high-$T_c$ superconductor and a quantum spin-Hall insulator.
 It has been recently shown that such a setup for a quantum spin-Hall insulator leads to a pair of Majorana zero modes at each corner of the sample, and thus can be regarded as a higher-order topological superconductor.
-We show that upon applying a Zeeman field in the region, these Majorana modes split in space and can be manipulated for braiding processes by tuning the field and pairing phase. {We show that such a setup can achieve full braiding, exchanging, and phase gates of the Majorana zero modes, all of which are robust and protected by symmetries.
-Our analysis naturally includes interaction effects and can be generalized to cases with fractional bulk excitations.
-As many of the ingredients of our proposed platform have been realized in recent experiments, our results provides a new route toward topological quantum computation.}
+We show that upon applying a Zeeman field in the region, these Majorana modes split in space and can be manipulated for braiding processes by tuning the field and pairing phase.
+We show that such a setup can achieve full braiding, exchanging, and arbitrary phase gates (including the $\pi/8$ magic gates) of the Majorana zero modes, all of which are robust and protected by symmetries.
+As many of the ingredients of our proposed platform have been realized in recent experiments, our results provide a new route toward universal topological quantum computation. }